 Attenuation – This ‘lowering of the volume of the frequencies,’ is called Attenuation.
 In the case of a low-pass filter, the frequencies above the cut-off are attenuated.
 In the case of a hi-pass filter, the frequencies below the cut-off are attenuated.

 Resonance – Boosting the narrow band of frequencies at the cut-off point is called resonance.
-Also know as Q and bandwidth, in effect, he higher the resonance, the narrower the bandwidth.
+Also known as Q and bandwidth, in effect, the higher the resonance, the narrower the bandwidth.

 Cut – To reduce the level of a signal using a filter.
 To lower the frequency amplitude of a band.

 Q – Also known as ‘width of the filter response’, this is the ‘centre frequency’ of the bandwidth and is measured in Hz.
 Also know as bandwidth and resonance.